ant0ine/http/docs/tutorial.rst

 Getting started: How to use http
 ================================

 http is heavily inspired by LWP and HTTP::Message.
-It uses the following concept:
+It provides the following abstraction:

-#. a Request object.
+#. a class to create a HTTP Request
-#. a Response object.
+#. a class to create a HTTP Response
+#. a class to manipulate HTTP Headers
+#. a class to manipulate HTTP Dates

 Creating your first request
 ---------------------------

-    >>> from http import *
+    >>> from http import request
     >>> request = Request('GET', 'http://google.com')

 The Response object